 - Ajiaco: Ajiaco is a creamy shredded chicken and potato soup served with capers, rice, and avocado (get the recipe for Colombian ajiaco here!).
 The soup is typical of Bogota and you will find it in most restaurant, however we were told to order it at restaurant within the lobby of the Museo de Oro and we were not disappointed.

 - Arepas: Arepas are a fried corn cake that are served with most meals throughout Colombian (similar to how tortillas are served with most meals in other Latin American countries).
-They can be eaten plain or topped with cheese, meat, fruit, or even sweets like chocolate.
-Colombian chocolate, of course!).
+They can be eaten plain or topped with cheese, meat, fruit, or even sweets like chocolate (Colombian chocolate, of course!).
 Get our recipe for arepas here.